Kings Hall Leisure Centre

 What we’re doing

-The current proposal includes:
+The plans includes:

-• a new teaching pool
+• a brand new teaching pool in place of the existing sports hall

 • new changing facilities